Regex with re: Extracting Counters and Parsing show Output in Python

 1. Warm-up.
 Extract every IPv4 address from the string "OSPF neighbor 10.1.1.2 on 10.1.1.1, dead 10.0.0.0" using findall.

 2. Validation.
-Write is_cisco_mac(s) that returns True only if s is a full Cisco-format MAC like aabb.ccdd.eeff (and nothing else around it).
+Write is_cisco_mac(s) that returns True only when s is a full Cisco-format MAC like aabb.ccdd.eeff (and nothing else around it).
 Hint: anchor with ^ and $.

 3. Named capture.
 Parse "%LINK-3-UPDOWN: Interface GigabitEthernet0/2, changed state to down" into a dict with keys severity, interface, and state.

 4. Scrub.
-Given a config snippet, replace every password 7 XXXX and secret 5 XXXX value with <redacted> before you paste it into a ticket.
+Given a config snippet, replace every password 7 XXXX and secret 5 XXXX value with <redacted> before it goes into a ticket.

 5. Challenge.
 From multi-line show ip bgp summary output, extract each neighbor IP and its State/PfxRcd value, then print only the neighbors that are NOT in an established (numeric prefix count) state.